gokcehan/lf/doc.md

 ## promptfmt (string) (default `\033[32;1m%u@%h\033[0m:\033[34;1m%d\033[0m\033[1m%f\033[0m`)

 Format string of the prompt shown in the top line.
-Special expansions are provided, `%u` as the user name, `%h` as the host name, `%w` as the working directory, `%d` as the working directory with a trailing path separator, `%f` as the file name, and `%F` as the current filter. `%S` may be used once and will provide a spacer so that the following parts are right aligned on the screen.
+Special expansions are provided, `%u` as the user name, `%h` as the hostname, `%w` as the working directory, `%d` as the working directory with a trailing path separator, `%f` as the file name, and `%F` as the current filter. `%S` may be used once and will provide a spacer so that the following parts are right aligned on the screen.
-Home folder is shown as `~` in the working directory expansion.
+The home folder is shown as `~` in the working directory expansion.
-Directory names are automatically shortened to a single character starting from the left most parent when the prompt does not fit to the screen.
+Directory names are automatically shortened to a single character starting from the leftmost parent when the prompt does not fit the screen.

 ## ratios ([]int) (default `1:2:3`)

 List of ratios of pane widths.
-Number of items in the list determines the number of panes in the ui.
+Number of items in the list determines the number of panes in the UI.
-When `preview` option is enabled, the right most number is used for the width of preview pane.
+When the `preview` option is enabled, the rightmost number is used for the width of the preview pane.

 ## relativenumber (bool) (default false)

 Show the position number relative to the current line.
-When `number` is enabled, current line shows the absolute position, otherwise nothing is shown.
+When `number` is enabled, the current line shows the absolute position, otherwise nothing is shown.

 ## reverse (bool) (default false)